 My student is leaving the residence halls during the semester.
 How will my student’s bill be adjusted?

-Residents who withdraw from the College during the course of the semester will be credited a refund of the room rent on a prorated basis based on the date the resident officially checks out of the room with the required paperwork completed by a Residence Life staff member.
+Residents who withdraw from the University during the course of the semester will be credited a refund of the room rent on a prorated basis based on the date the resident officially checks out of the room with the required paperwork completed by a Residence Life staff member.
 Residents who are required to withdraw by the College because of a failure to meet obligations under the Housing Contract or for other reasons, who are removed from the residences, or who, while remaining enrolled at the College, move out of the residence halls are financially obligated for the remainder of the semester.

 Who do I contact if I have further questions?